hardwarelayer/tientn-jboard-game/README.md

 ***From 2021-04-08***

-    1. bug: validate word ok, but remove selected item, so if we choose an item and move list selected to another, that item will be removed if all selected words are matched -> Should remove selected words not list selected items
+    1. pending bug: JBG validate word ok, but remove selected item, so if we choose an item and move list selected to another, that item will be removed if all selected words are matched -> Should remove selected words not list selected items

     [Fixed] 2. bug: can't build news if human are the first player in list